KGed/Grand_Exchange_App/README.md

-Using React-Redux, this application will pull in data from the Runescape API in order to give players access to information in a more presentable way.
+Basic React-Redux Application which grabs data from the Runescape API and presents it to the user in a table.

 To use the application,

-npm start
+use yarn start

-then go to localhost:8080 to see the application.
+then go to localhost:8080.

--- Currently Under Development --